Robert Durst: Early life

-Capital crimes for which Durst has been investigated
+Capital crimes for which Durst was investigated

-For most of his adult life, Durst was the subject of investigation and speculation concerning the 1982 disappearance of his wife, Kathleen "Kathie" McCormack; the 2000 murder of his longtime friend, Susan Berman; and the 2001 death of his neighbor, Morris Black.
-Durst was tried and acquitted of murder in the Black case but was later convicted in the Berman case.
+For almost his entire adult life, Durst was the subject of investigation and speculation concerning three alleged crimes: the 1982 disappearance of his wife, Kathleen "Kathie" McCormack; the 2000 murder of his longtime friend, Susan Berman; and the 2001 death of his neighbor, Morris Black.
+Durst was ultimately tried and acquitted for murder in the Black case but was later convicted in the Berman case.

 Disappearance of Kathleen McCormack Durst

-In the fall of 1971, Durst met dental hygienist Kathleen McCormack.
-After two dates, he invited McCormack to share his home in Vermont, where she moved in January 1972.
-However, Durst's father pressured him to resettle in New York to work in the Durst Organization.
-The couple returned to Manhattan, where they married on April 12, 1973, on Durst's 30th birthday.
+In late 1971, Durst met dental hygienist Kathleen McCormack.
+After two dates, he invited her to move into his home in Vermont, which she did in January 1972.
+After his father pressured him to return to New York to work at the Durst Organization, the couple moved to Manhattan, where they married on April 12, 1973.

-At the time of her disappearance, McCormack was a student in her fourth and final year at the Albert Einstein College of Medicine in The Bronx, studying to be a pediatrician; she was only a few months short of earning her degree.
-McCormack was last seen by someone other than Durst on the evening of January 31, 1982, when she appeared unexpectedly at a dinner party thrown by her friend Gilberte Najamy in Newtown, Connecticut.
-Najamy noticed that McCormack was upset and was wearing red sweatpants, which Najamy found odd; McCormack never dressed so casually in public.
-McCormack later left for her marital home in South Salem, New York, after receiving a phone call from her husband.
+At the time of her disappearance, McCormack was a medical student in her fourth and final year at the Albert Einstein College of Medicine, hoping to become a pediatrician—she was only a few months short of earning her degree.
+She was last seen by someone other than Durst on the evening of January 31, 1982, when she appeared unexpectedly at a dinner party, thrown by her friend Gilberte Najamy in Newtown, Connecticut.
+Najamy noticed that McCormick seemed upset and was wearing red sweatpants, which Najamy found odd, as she never dressed so casually in public.
+After receiving a phone call from her husband, McCormack left for her cottage in South Salem, New York.

-Although the couple are known to have argued and fought that evening, Durst initially maintained that he placed his wife on a commuter train to New York City at Katonah station, had a drink with a neighbor, and spoke to his wife at their Manhattan apartment by telephone later that evening.
-Durst later admitted he just went home and went to bed.
-"That's what I told police," Durst later stated.
+Although the couple was known to have fought that evening, Durst initially maintained that he had placed his wife on a commuter train to New York City at Katonah rail station, had a drink with a neighbor and spoken to his wife at their Manhattan apartment by telephone later that evening.
+"That's what I told police," he later said.
 "I was hoping that would just make everything go away."
+Durst subsequently admitted he just went home and went to bed.